 If you are dealing with a loved one’s drug addiction then it is not the time to be surrounding yourself with negativity.
 In reality you will probably have a few run-ins with people who feel obligated to share their unkind or unhelpful words – I recommend the “in one ear, out the other” approach for these people.
 The positive energy, kind and encouraging words from positive people can really help to lift your spirits.
 In our times of weakness we can draw on the strength of those around.
 If you feel lonely and are dealing with the situation on your own it’s important you reach out to meet people that can support you – a local church, a local community group or a family support group for families dealing with addictions.

 6. Attend a family support group.

 Attending a family support group is a good way to remind yourself that you are not alone and that there are many other families out there also battling with a loved one’s addiction.
 The experiences of others may resonate with you and you may even learn something from their stories.
 In the same way your story is so important and may help someone else.
 Attending a support group is a great excuse to get out of the house and to talk to others about how you are feeling in an understanding and non-judgmental environment.

 Addiction is a journey

 Finally, it’s important to acknowledge that each of us is on a journey through life, and we are not immortal.
 I personally found that instead of living out each day in anguish, I was happier once I made a conscious decision to take one day at a time and to look for the opportunities along the way to learn, develop and grow.
 Remember that whatever you are experiencing today may enable you to help someone else tomorrow.
 In the same way your loved one battling addiction is also on a journey, they are on a path that they must experience for themselves.
 They have not yet reached their journeys end.
-And if we don’t have hope, what do we have…so make a choice to see their slips as bumps along the way, and hold onto the hope that one day they will reach the perfect destination!
+And if we don’t have hope, what do we have…so make a choice to see their slips as bumps along the way, and hold onto the hope that one day they will reach their perfect destination!